Nice to meet you.

 5 main software development methodologies

 While the steps of SDLC are unchanging, their implementation and execution order varies.
+The variety of software development methodologies allows companies to choose the one that can significantly minimize the time, resources, and costs needed for project realization.
 Let's look at the most popular ways organizations do the software development process.

 1. Agile